Essential open book foliation and fractional Dehn twist coefficient: Geometric structures of open book manifolds and braid complements

-Let $\delta$ be the co-core of the plumbed Hopf band, i.e., an essential arc in $S$, and let $C$ be a component of $\partial S$ that contains (at least) one of the endpoints of $\gamma$.
-Then
+Let $\delta$ be the co-core of the plumbed annulus, i.e., an essential arc in $S$.
+Let $C$ be a component of $\partial S$ that contains (at least) one of the endpoints of $\delta$.
+By direct calculation of the images we get